Interacting with Workflows

 When routing an instance step with an integration, the integration steps (a step where you expect the integration to chose a path) must have the integration user listed as one of the assignees.
 Only step assignees are able to respond and progress a step.
 If the integration were to fail to progress the step for any reason, a workflow manager could assign an additional assignee to the step to manually progress the step.
 Alternatively, each integration step could have a manager or other person as an assignee.
 That way if the integration failed, those other users would get notified as the step becomes overdue (if other methods of notifications for the integration fail).

-With a response occurrence ID and a response option ID (from the available_responses for that step), the integration can respond to progress the instance using the update response occurrence API.
+With the current_step_occurrence_id (from current_step_occurrence.id) and selected_response_option_id (from the current_step_occurrence.available_responses), the integration can respond to progress the instance using the create response API.

 Integration Assignee Management